10thony/CobecDev/MTPort/README.md

-# AJAI Teams Widget
+# Cobecium Teams Widget

 AI-powered job and resume matching for Microsoft Teams

 ## Overview

-The AJAI Teams Widget is a Microsoft Teams application that provides intelligent job and resume matching using AI vector search, data management capabilities, and KFC nomination management.
-This project migrates the existing AJAI application components to work seamlessly within Microsoft Teams.
+The Cobecium Teams Widget is a Microsoft Teams application that provides intelligent job and resume matching using AI vector search, data management capabilities, and KFC nomination management.
+This project migrates the existing Cobecium application components to work seamlessly within Microsoft Teams.

 ## Features